simonesilvestroni/m2m-website/_posts/2021-04-01-daw-from-logic-to-pro-tools-to-reaper-part-1.md

   </tbody>
 </table>

 Each license includes **two major releases**.
 For instance, I bought it now, at v6.x, which gives me free updates until v7.99 included.
 To put things in perspective, Logic Pro X costs **`€199`**, _no exceptions_.
 If you’re in REAPER’s discounted tier, it takes 6 major releases to reach the amount of money Apple charges.
-That [could translate to many years](https://en.wikipedia.org/wiki/REAPER#Version_history){:target="_blank" rel="noopener"}.
+That [could translate to many years](https://en.wikipedia.org/wiki/REAPER#Version_history).

 I won’t go down the rabbit hole of Avid’s pricing policy.
 As a frame of reference, **Pro Tools regular is `€340` per year** (including VAT).
 Avid also offers a “perpetual” license at **`€682`**: it doesn’t include all the goodies reserved to subscribers, it only comes with one year of updates and it’s so well hidden in the website I suspect they’ll remove it sooner or later.
 Just consider this: over the next ten years — the average it takes REAPER to release two full major updates — I would have spent up to **`€3400` on Pro Tools** alone.
 Pandemic or not, I seriously struggle to see why would I want to pay that much money when I can do the same things with a different software.